Get ready for my Walking Taco Casserole, a true culinary delight that’s easy to make and a long-time family favorite.

 - If your family likes onions, feel free to add a handful of chopped onions to the beef when you are browning it.

-- Mexican Blend cheese generally comes pre-shredded and contains a nice mix of Monterey Jack, Cheddar, Asadero, and Queso Quesadilla cheeses.
+- Mexican Blend cheese generally comes pre-shredded and contains a nice mix of Cheddar, Asadero, Queso Quesadilla, and Monterey Jack cheese.
 You can substitute any of these cheeses for the blend.

 Thank you so much for visiting Grits and Pinecones; I hope you come back soon!